February 26, 2021

 Launch the confetti cannons and blow the party horns — you’ve paid off your student loans!
-You’ve accomplished a task that may have been 10 or more years in the making.
+Your paid student loans are no longer a worry and you’ve accomplished a task that may have been 10 or more years in the making.
 With the average monthly student loan payment hovering close to $400, your last payment likely freed up significant room in your budget.
-But before you blow those extra funds on a weekend getaway or luxury purchase, take a breath and figure out your next financial steps.
+But, before you blow those extra funds on a weekend getaway or luxury purchase, take a breath and figure out your next financial steps.

 Check Your Credit Reports